- Dr. Menick's other books were published by a major medical publisher. Why wasn't this one?

-- I already have your other book(s).
+- I already have Dr. Menick's other book(s).
 Why do I need this one?

-- I don’t do that many nasal reconstructions, or I don’t typically see "big, bad" defects.
+- I don’t do very many nasal reconstructions, or I don’t typically see patients with "big, bad" defects like Dr. Menick does.
 Why do I need this book?

 - Why doesn't this book come with a video/DVD?

 - Is Dr. Menick offering live, in-person instruction of his nasal reconstruction techniques?

 - Do you ship outside of the United States?